MyThemeShopTeam/WP-Review/readme.txt

 1. Plugin Options
 2. Plugin Options 2
+3. Review Widget
-3. Star Review type
+4. Star Review type
-4. Point Review type
+5. Point Review type
-5. Percentage Review type
+6. Percentage Review type

 == Changelog ==

+= 3.0 =
+* Major security updates
+* New AJAXified Tab widget for Popular and Recent reviews, try it, you gonna love it.
+* Language file updated fully.
+* Added a nonce (a security token) to ensure that the user actually voted from the review
+* More developer possibilities
+* Added filters for developers.
+Using a filter is much better than a function for setting the default colors.
+* Compatible with WordPress 3.9 Beta
+* Plugin will support the widget customizer coming up in WordPress 3.9

 = 2.0 =
 * Fixed the, `'` switching in to `/` issue (<a href="http://bit.ly/PFMGAq">http://bit.ly/PFMGAq</a>)